Bruce Blumberg, Ph.D.

 (2008-present) Professor, Departments of Developmental and Cell Biology, Pharmaceutical Sciences and Biomedical Engineering, University of California, Irvine, CA.

-At UCI, my laboratory continues to study the biology of nuclear hormone receptors in development, adult physiology and how both are disrupted by hormonally active compounds in the diet and environment.
+At UCI, my laboratory continues to study the biology of nuclear hormone receptors in development, adult physiology and disease with a particular emphasis on how development and physiology can be disrupted by hormonally active compounds in the diet and environment.
+We originated the "Obesogen Hypothesis" which holds that endocrine active chemicals in the diet and environment elicit epigenetic modifications that can predispose exposed individuals to obesity and exacerbate the effects of lifestyle factors such as diet and exercise.

 (2004 - 2008) Associate Professor, Departments of Developmental and Cell Biology, Pharmaceutical Sciences and Biomedical Engineering, University of California, Irvine, CA.